cultureandempire/cultureandempire.github.io/README.md

 * *Team sports*.
 Beach volleyball, granted, can make good viewing.
 Team sports, however, express the essence of tribalism, sometimes violently.
 You don't hear of chess riots or origami hooligans.
 Many mass activities, like pop festivals, even with the addition of lots of drugs and alcohol, do not end in running street fights.
 Team sports [often do end in chaos](https://www.google.com/search?q=hockey+football+riots).

 * *Belief in the supernatural*.
-This is my story, take it or leave it.
-Religion has its uses, like all our social instincts.
+Religion has its uses, like all our social instincts (this is my story, take it or leave it).
 It lets us delegate responsibility for disasters that have no logical explanation, so we can keep our logic safe for things we do understand.
-Without the capacity to believe in imaginary supernatural beings, we'd have to try to analyze and solve every single flood, drought, illness, accident, and social injustice.
-And because the world is full of disasters beyond our control, we'd go crazy.
+Without the fusebox of belief in an imaginary supernatural, we'd have to analyze and solve every single flood, drought, illness, accident, and social injustice.
+And since the world is full of disasters beyond our control, we'd go crazy.

 Normally, as science explains more of the world around us and technology makes our world more predictable, religion should decrease.
 This seems to be the way it works.
-Whatever the reason, religion definitely makes individuals more stupid and groups extraordinarily stupid.
-Organized religion seems designed to grab an absolute zero score on the Collective Intelligence Index.
+Religion definitely makes individuals more dull witted, and groups stupid.
+Organized religion scores very low on the Collective Intelligence Index.

 * *Tribalism*.
 All modern humans descended from about 10,000 individuals who lived about 300,000 years ago, and all non-African humans from a far smaller selection.
 Anyone who thinks their particular family tree makes them special is as crazy as a Cardinal.
 True, some genes seem more fit than others, and some family trees have more of these genes.
 However, there is zero correspondence between good genes and "ethnic origin," except in reverse: the more isolated and homogeneous a gene pool is, the more likely it is to be filled with bugs.

 The evolutionary justification for tribalism ended perhaps 5,000 years ago when the technologies of agriculture, portable trade goods, and currencies made it more profitable to work collectively than to fight over patches of hunting ground, watering holes, or trade routes.

 * *Language identity*.
-Not for nothing does digital society label some of its most intense and useless fights as "language wars."
-When we get attached to languages, this attachment makes us stupid.
+Digital society specializes in intense and useless fights called "language wars."
+When we get attached to languages, that makes us dim witted.
 All languages are good for something.
-French for arguments, because you can shout for ten minutes and say nothing.
-English for business, because it's so easy to pick up and so hard to master.
-German for poetry, because... well, just because.
-Japanese for secrets, because it is actually four languages depending on who you're talking to.
-Italian for traffic directions, because it always involves much hand-waving.
+French for arguments: you can shout for ten minutes and say nothing.
+English for business: it's easy to pick up yet hard to master.
+German for poetry... well, just because.
+Japanese for secrets: it is really four languages depending on who you're talking to.
+Italian for traffic directions: it involves much hand-waving.
 Spanish for stories, because of the wine.

 A language is like a social credit card, and a pragmatic person learns as many languages as he or she can afford.
 One should never *belong* to a language.

 * *Anything that homogenizes our lives*.
 This is a long list, because industrial society is so good at producing endless identical products: same cars, houses, clothes, food, music, gadgets, and culture.
 There is a direct causal relationship between the cookie-cutter sprawl of US life, and the inability of most of American society to develop sophisticated answers to elemental questions such as "How free should a person be?"
 Europe is sometimes mocked for having too many languages and too many borders, yet it is Europe's diversity that has kept this continent more or less sane since the end of WWII and European empires.